 Up until now, rice has been the number one side dish and additive to meals.
 But, in the last few years, quinoa has skyrocketed in popularity.
 And that’s because it seems that quinoa is a rival for rice in health benefits.
 People are noticing that quinoa has a lot to offer their health that rice can’t compete with.
 Therefore, we’ll go over the benefits of adding quinoa to your diet and give a side by side comparison for quinoa vs white and brown rice.

-Weight Loss & Health Benefits Quinoa
+Quinoa: Good for Weight Loss & Packed With Health Benefits

 It’s almost shocking when we learn about some of the subtle changes we can make in our diet to encourage weight loss.
 For example, specific nutrients, such as fiber, can tremendously affect our metabolic health.
 Quinoa is one such food that can subtly change the way our body processes nutrients and kick our weight loss hormones into action.